AdisonCavani/ts-rest-api-client/README.md

 # Typesafe TypeScript REST HTTP API Client

-The Typesafe TypeScript REST HTTP API Client is a library that provides a convenient and type-safe way to make RESTful HTTP requests in TypeScript.
+The `ts-rest-api-client` is a code-sample that provides a convenient and type-safe way to make RESTful HTTP requests in TypeScript.
 It enables you to define API endpoints, request options, and response types using TypeScript types and interfaces, ensuring type safety and enhancing developer productivity.

 ## Usage
+Fully-working Node.js example is available in the [`src folder`](https://github.com/AdisonCavani/ts-rest-api-client/tree/master/src).

 To use the library, follow these steps: